Nearly-Linear Time Algorithms for Preconditioning and Solving Symmetric, Diagonally Dominant Linear Systems: Preconditioning with Augmented Low-Stretch Trees

 \subsection{Augmenting Low-Stretch Spanning Trees}

-To decide which edges to add to the tree, we first decompose the tree into a collection of subtrees so that no non-singleton subtree is attached to too many edges of $E$ of high stretch.
+Our procedure for deciding which edges to add to a tree begins by decomposing the tree into sub-trees.
 In the decomposition, we allow subtrees to overlap at a single vertex, or even consist of just a single vertex.
 Then, for every pair of subtrees connected by edges of $E$, we add one such edge of $E$ to the tree.
 The subtrees are specified by the subset of the vertices that they span.

 \begin{definition} Given a tree $T$ that spans a set of vertices $V$, a \textit{$T$-decomposition} is a decomposition of $V$ into sets $W_{1}, \dotsc , W_{h}$ such that $V = \union W_{i}$, the graph induced by $T$ on each $W_{i}$ is a tree, possibly with just one vertex, and for all $i \not = j$, $\sizeof{W_{i} \intersect W_{j}} \leq 1$.